 To put things into perspective, let’s take a quick look at what to expect from BFCM this year.

-- Longer sales event: BFCM will fall on November 26 and 29 respectively.
+- Long-awaiting sales event: BFCM will fall on November 24 and 27 respectively.
 That aside, you shouldn’t be surprised if sales actually start earlier and finish later.

 - Mobile and social media sales are the shining stars: expect to see mobile and social media shopping soar.
 This will make omnichannel experiences of the utmost importance.

 - Personalization as a priority: no longer a buzzword, but an expectation that can be an effective persuader when done right.